oracle/docker-images/OracleWebCenterContent/dockerfiles/README.md

 docker images
 ```

-# 5. Running Oracle WebCenter Content Container
+# 5. Running Oracle WebCenter Content containers

-To run the Oracle WebCenter Content container, you need to create:
+To run the Oracle WebCenter Content in containers, you need to create:
-* Container to manage the Admin Server.
+* a container for the Admin Server.
-* Container to manage the Managed Servers.
+* at least one Managed Server container.

 ## 5.1.
 Creating containers for WebCenter Content Server